prior-knowledge/bayestime/02/mcmc-from-scratch.md

     `pred()` to compute the likelihood
   - write a function `metropolis_hastings_update()` that inputs a value of \(\theta\) and a jump distance, and returns three things:
       - the next value of \(\theta\)
       - the corresponding log-probability (which we’ll use to tune our burn-in)
-  - a Boolean that’s `True` if this was an acceptance or `False` if it was a rejection (which we’ll use to tune the jump distance)
+      - a Boolean that’s `TRUE` if this was an acceptance or `FALSE` if it was a rejection (which we’ll use to tune the jump distance)

 A couple things you may need: